What the Denuvo hypervisor bypass is

 - Alternative anti-tamper approaches

 Some publishers already remove Denuvo after launch, once the critical sales window passes.
 If zero-day bypasses become widespread, that window may effectively disappear.
+That would make anti-tamper decisions feel less like invisible middleware and more like a public trust variable that can influence Steam reviews before a game even settles.

 That would significantly reshape how PC games launch, particularly for large single-player titles that rely heavily on early sales.